mjpolifka/satisfactory-tools/readme.md

 # Satisfactory Tools

+## About

+Various tools for the game "Satisfactory" by Coffee Stain Studios
+- Main Page: calculate full list of ingredients and buildings required for component manufacturing.
+Click the component you want to manufacture, then adjust the "Qty Per Minute Desired" and click "Calculate".
+By default, calculates one building at 100%.
+- Hand Crafting Calc: put in the hand crafting details, including how many ingredients in your inventory, and it will calculate how much time it will take.
+- Power Calc: only oil is implemented so far.
+Enter how much oil you have available to process, and it will calculate: how many refineries you will need to refine fuel, how much waste is generated, how many power plants that fuel can support, and how much power you will generate.
+- Re-initialize Database: if you adjust the items in db.py, click this to import them into the sqlite database so they can be used.

 ## Installation:
 Must have Python installed, I used version 3.10
 If you don't already have pipenv installed, run `pip install pipenv`